Mid County Parkway Ramona Expressway

 - 2023-2024 โ Completion of engineering and environmental studies and final design; release of construction bid

-- January 2025 – Construction begins on the project.
+- January 2025 – Construction began on the project.

 Subscribe for updates on the Interstate 15 Smart Freeway Pilot Project